Would you like this sound words list as a free PDF poster with pictures? Click here to get it.

 We hear different sounds all the time.
 But how do we actually say them as words?

+There are many different words for sounds.
 Let’s look at 42 sound words in English (plus some useful idioms with sound words).

 1. Sounds of things hitting things